E00S/GIT-STUFF/README.md

 # GIT-STUFF
-random stuff
-Unorganized code for one of my first coding projects.
+<p>Unorganized code for one of my first coding projects.
 Its a short platformer.
+Probably contains random files</p>